arijitnoobstar/SpiderBot_DeepRL/README.md

 ## How to train a model?

+Unzip the SpiderBot_URDFS.zip file into the same directory.
 Open up `SpiderBot_Train_Model.py` for editing.
 The most important parameter is `training_name` that you must define.
 This is unique to a particular training session and all saved models, logs and plots are based on this `training_name`.
 After that set up your General Config:

     #~~~~~~~~~~~~~~~~~~~~~~~~~~~ GENERAL CONFIG ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~#
     training_name = "insert_training_name_here"